krish10924/Difficulty-tag-Generator/README.md

    python3 backend.py ```
 Open your browser and start surfing stackoverflow posts and it would generate the required energy patterns onto your stackoverflow post

-In case of any problem faced in DL Energy Tag Generator, feel free to contact us.